GMH-Code/RPCEmu/README.md

 You can try RPCEmu in your browser [here](https://gmh-code.github.io/rpcemu/).
 Please note that:

 - The original mouse had three buttons.
 Pressing the mouse wheel should act as the middle (menu) button.
-- You can safely deny any webcam/microphone prompt(s).
-This appears to be a standard for Qt when using multimedia.
 - It is possible to manually sync your files, settings, and the guest CMOS with your browser's database, so long as you do this before you leave the page.

 Screenshot